 Other things that can help include putting warm flannels on the affected breast and gently massaging the lump towards your nipple while your baby feeds, as MadeForMums Chat forum poster millysmum_naomi recommends: “I had a blocked duct and kept putting hot flannels over the lump and massaging it gently.
 Eventually, it unblocked and milk spurted everywhere!”

-A blocked milk duct can turn into mastitis if it’s not relieved; do see you GP if the lump becomes red and inflamed and you feel a bit flu-ey or feverish.
+A blocked milk duct can turn into mastitis if it’s not relieved; do see you GP if the lump becomes red and inflamed and you feel flu-ey or feverish.

 I feel stabbing pains when my baby feeds

 This could be because you need to get a better latch or position or it could be that, because your baby isn’t attaching deeply enough to your breast, the blood vessels have become constricted, causing a condition called ‘vasospasm’.
 Either way, it’s wisest to ask a lactation consultant to assess you (see Where can I get help with breastfeeding?, below).